mkazuyuki/Genetec-Security-Center/README.md

 You must have the same ConfigurationFiles folder on both the mirrored and local hard drives.

 1. As a backup, Copy the ConfigurationFiles folder from the mirrored drive (N:Genetec Security Center 5.12\ConfigurationFiles) to your local drive (C:\Program Files (x86)\Genetec Security Center 5.12\ConfigurationFiles).
-2. Repeat for each node in your NEC cluster.
+2. Repeat for each server in your cluster.

    **NOTE***: In this example “N:” corresponds to the drive letter assigned to your mirrored data partition.
 The actual drive letter will depend on your EXPRESSCLUSTER.